 Visiting Sanssouci Palace was as beautiful as the sound of its name.
-Although it was a drizzly day when I went, the splendor of this palace in Potsdam, East Germany was amazing.
-I had specifically come to Potsdam from Berlin to visit Sanssouci and was not disappointed.
+Although it was a drizzly day when I went, the splendor of this palace in Potsdam, East Germany was brilliant.
+I had specifically come to Potsdam from Berlin to visit Sanssouci, and was not disappointed.

-Sanssouci Palace, which means “without worries” or “carefree” was a perfect name, since that is how I like to approach life.
-It was built between 1745 and 1747 for Prussian King Fredrick the Great, as he needed a summer palace for his private residence where he could get away from the formalities of the royal court.
+Sanssouci Palace, which means “without worries” or “carefree”, was a perfect name since that is how I like to approach life.
+It was built between 1745 and 1747 for Prussian King Fredrick the Great.
+He needed a summer palace for his private residence where he could get away from the formalities of the royal court.
 Sanssouci became King Fredrick’s “carefree” palace that was “without worries”.

 The design of Sanssouci Palace has often been remarked as one of German’s rival places of Versailles in France.
 Although it is smaller than the Palace of Versailles, the Rococo style of Sanssouci done in lovely pastel colors was both charming and beautiful to me.
 There were still many ornate features of this palace, but its intimacy did make it feel more carefree than the Palace of Versailles.

 It was if King Fredrick invested his heart and soul into his beloved Sanssouci Palace, that he believed it was a place that would die with him.
 He added his own influence of personal taste to the interior design, and it was captivating for its time.
 It was later characterized as “Frederican Rococo”, which combined the styles of French, Germany (mostly Saxony), and the Netherlands.